 STALKING [OCGA § 16-5-90]:

 The criminal offense of STALKING occurs when a person follows, places under surveillance, or contacts another person at or about a place without the consent of the other person for purposes of harassing and intimidating the other person.
 “Harassing and intimidating” means a knowing and willful course of conduct directed at a specific person which causes emotional distress by placing such person in reasonable fear for herself or her family.
 For a person to be guilty of stalking, the State must establish a pattern of harassing and intimidating behavior.
-Because judges in Georgia can find virtually any single event (or acts separated by many years) to constitute a “pattern of harassing and intimidating behavior” a stalking charge can be very difficult to defend and should be handled by experienced counsel such as Maddox and Carlos.
+Because judges in Georgia can find virtually any single event (or acts separated by many years) to constitute a “pattern of harassing and intimidating behavior” a stalking charge can be very difficult to defend.
+Criminal defense attorneys Kilgore and Rodriguez have extensive experience and may be able to help with your stalking case.

 AGGRAVATED STALKING [16-5-91]: